 Bone structure of the diaphysis and epiphyses of the third metacarpal, humerus, and radius was here investigated in several species of extinct sloths, comparing it to that of extant xenarthrans.
 Related parameters were successfully acquired and included in phylogenetically flexible discriminant analyses.
 The latter constitute, to our knowledge, the first analyses that conjointly include both diaphyseal and trabeculae parameters to discriminate lifestyles.
-The identified challenges were the lack of discrimination power of some parameters, the difficulties raised by size-correlated parameters, and the fact that some parameters fall outside the range described by extant taxa.
-As a result, no extinct sloths are here confidently ascribed to one of the lifestyles of extant xenarthrans.
+However, no extinct sloths are here confidently ascribed to one of the lifestyles exhibited by extant xenarthrans.
+This might be due to several factors, and we identified as challenges for the present analysis the lack of discrimination power of some parameters, the difficulties raised by size-correlated parameters, and the fact that some parameters fall outside the range described by extant taxa.
 The humeral and radial structure of the small-sized Hapalops, from the Miocene of Argentina, was nevertheless found as more reminiscent of that of extant sloths, which agrees with the conclusions drawn based on gross morphology.
-The humeral and radial structure of the large-sized Lestodon, from the Pleistocene of Argentina, clearly departs from that of extant sloths.
-The singular bone structure of xenarthrans, including a medullary cavity filled with spongy bone in most taxa, and a low cortical compactness in extant sloths, deserves further investigations.
-Because Xenarthra is argued to be one of the major clades of placental mammals (Delsuc & Douzery 2008; Asher et al. 2009; Gaudin & Croft 2015), such investigations are not only important for the understanding of the evolutionary history of the clade, but potentially for that of Mammalia as well.
+The humeral and radial structure of the large-sized Lestodon, from the Pleistocene of Argentina, clearly departs from that of extant sloths, and is more similar to that of anteaters and armadillos.
+The singular bone structure of xenarthrans, including a medullary cavity filled with spongy bone in most taxa, and a low cortical compactness in extant sloths, deserves further investigation.
+Because Xenarthra is argued to be one of the four early diverging clades of placental mammals (Delsuc & Douzery 2008; Asher et al. 2009; Gaudin & Croft 2015), such investigations are not only important for the understanding of the evolutionary history of the clade, but potentially for that of Mammalia as well.

 Aknowledgements

 We warmly thank the following curators and collection managers: Guillaume Billet (Muséum national d’Histoire naturelle, Paris; MNHN), Cástor Cartelle (Museu de Ciencias Naturais da Pontifícia Universidade Católica de Minas Gerais, Belo Horizonte, Brazil), Anneke H. van Heteren (Zoologische Staatssammlung München), Frieder Mayer and Christiane Funk (Museum für Naturkunde Berlin), Thomas Kaiser and Nelson Ribeiro Mascarenhas (Universität Hamburg), Irina Ruf and Katrin Krohmann (Senckenberg Forschungsinstitut und Naturmuseum), Stefan Merker (Staatlichen Museums für Naturkunde Stuttgart), Eva Bärmann (Zoologische Forschungsmuseum Alexander Koenig).
 Anneke H. van Heteren (Zoologische Staatssammlung München), Patrick Arnold (Friedrich-Schiller-Universität Jena), and Aurore Canoville (NC State University) are acknowledged for helping with acquisition of the extant species scans.
 We thank Patricia Wills, Marta Bellato, and Maïté Adam (AST-RX platform, MNHN) for acquiring the extinct species scans.
+We acknowledge Luis D. Verde Arregoitia for his help with the function pFDA.
+Andrew Pitsillides (acting as a reviewer), an anonymous reviewer, Alexandra Houssaye (acting as a PCI recommender) and an additional PCI recommender are thanked for the improvement they brought to the manuscript.

 Additional information